fe-data/fe-docs/docs/advanced/security.rst

 Disable File Editing
 --------------------
 WordPress comes with a set of easy-to-reach theme and plugin editors.
-You can find them under :guilabel:`Appearance` > :guilabel:`Theme Editor` and :guilabel:`Plugins` > :guilabel:`Plugin Editor`.
+You can find them under :guilabel:`Appearance` > :guilabel:`Theme File Editor` and :guilabel:`Plugins` > :guilabel:`Plugin File Editor`.
 These allow direct access to your site’s code.

 While these tools are useful to some, many WordPress users aren’t programmers and will never need to touch anything here.
 WordPress has a constant to disable editing from Dashboard.
 Placing this line in :file:`wp-config.php`.